2025 Solar Incentives Guide for Lowell, IN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are designed to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
-Different types of incentives, like discounts, cash back or monthly utility bill credits, may be available to you.
-Certain incentives may be offered by the state of Indiana, by your utility company or by county or municipality, while other incentives are federal.
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, while others are offered by the Indiana government or by your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Lowell utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you may be refunded a percentage of the value.
+• Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you've signed a net metering agreement with your Lowell utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.

 Federal Solar Incentives

-Your local Lowell solar panel installer can give you more information about the ITC and how it applies to your situation.
+Your local Lowell solar panel installer can provide more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives